freme-project/freme-project.github.io/knowledge-base/freme-for-developers/creating-a-basic-service.md

 ## pom.xml explained

 [pom.xml](https://github.com/freme-project/freme-examples/blob/master/logging-filter/pom.xml) is an [Apache Maven](https://maven.apache.org/) configuration file that mainly pulls in the required dependencies.
-Like every basic service it inherits from the artifact eu.freme.bservices.basic-services-parent.
-This simplifies the Maven setup of basic services a lot because all common configuration can be done in the parent artifact.
+Like every FREME module it inherits from the artifact [eu.freme.freme-parent](https://github.com/freme-project/freme-parent/blob/master/pom.xml).
+This simplifies the Maven setup a lot because all common configuration like version management can be done in the parent artifact.
 Further it defines a dependency on the test-helper artifact because this will be needed later on in this tutorial.

 ## Source code explained